Shopping

 It's aptly named the EveryGrain because it can cook everything from quinoa to oats.
 Even better, Nutribullet doesn't overcomplicate their features, offering a simple array of their settings on a beginner-friendly display.

 There is a steaming insert, so our experts could steam broccoli at the same time as cooking the rice, saving on additional pots and pans and using other cooking appliances.
-It's also very safe, with a secure button on top of the machine to open it easily.
+It's a healthy dinner dream.
+Plus, it's very safe, with a secure button on top of the machine to open it easily.

 Best ceramic rice cooker